 ....AND ALSO REMOVE THE TIP IN THE HOSE CHUCK.
 USE A 125+ PSI 3 GALLON+ TANK ON

-THE COMPRESSOR.
+THE COMPRESSOR and large inner bore size fittings and hose.
 ALL THIS SO THE INRUSH OF AIR IS FAST.

 YES, the SPEED of the air inflation is a BIG secret!